7 Iconic Gin Cocktails You Absolutely Must Know

 • Ice

 Dry, elegant and sophisticated.
-The Martini is the cocktail of purists , the perfect companion for a chic aperitif or a refined after dinner.
-To be enjoyed slowly, possibly in good company.
+The Martini is the purists' cocktail, the perfect companion for a chic aperitif or a refined after-dinner drink.
+To be savoured slowly, ideally in good company.

-Its birth seems to date back to the late nineteenth century in the United States.
-It is thought that the cocktail was born as an evolution of a drink called the Martinez , served in California , in San Francisco or in Martinez (hence the name), and originally composed of gin, sweet vermouth, maraschino and bitters.
+Its birth seems to date back to the late 19th century in the United States.
+The cocktail is thought to have originated as an evolution of a drink called Martinez, served in California, in San Francisco or in Martinez (hence the name), and originally made of gin, sweet vermouth, maraschino and bitter.

-Over time, the recipe has been simplified and dried out, following the taste increasingly oriented towards dry and clean cocktails.
-In the early twentieth century, sweet vermouth was replaced with dry vermouth, giving life to the version that we know today as Dry Martini .
-The ratio between gin and vermouth has become increasingly unbalanced in favor of gin, so much so that today we also speak of a “dry Martini” with just a drop of vermouth or even “inhaled vermouth” (the glass only touched by the aroma).
+Over time, the recipe simplified and dried out, following a taste increasingly oriented towards dry, clean cocktails.
+In the early 1900s, the sweet vermouth was replaced with dry, giving rise to the version we know today as the Dry Martini.
+The ratio of gin to vermouth has become ever more unbalanced in favour of the gin, so much so that today people even speak of a "dry Martini" with a single drop of vermouth or even "inhaled vermouth" (the glass merely grazed by the aroma).

-The Martini’s fame exploded with cinema and literature.
-It is James Bond’s favorite cocktail, strictly “shaken, not stirred” (even if purists prefer to mix it, not shake it).
-But even characters like Hemingway, Churchill and Hitchcock have celebrated it in their writings and films.
+The Martini's fame exploded with cinema and literature.
+It's James Bond's favourite cocktail, strictly "shaken, not stirred" (although purists prefer to stir it, not shake it).
+But figures like Hemingway, Churchill and Hitchcock also celebrated it in their writings and films.
+Try our interpretation: the Nironi Martini.

 Tom Collins: the cocktail born as a joke